-In addition to shading from dark green via light green to dark brown, CICERO Shades of Green also includes a governance score to show the robustness of the governance structure.
-The company assessment also provides investors and lenders with information on possible alignment to the EU taxonomy as well as companies' environmental governance structure, including an assessment of how companies respond to the TCFD recommendations on climate-related risk disclosure.
+In addition to shading from dark green to red, CICERO Shades of Green also includes a governance score to show the robustness of the environmental governance structure.
+CICERO Green has also assessed potential alignment with the EU taxonomy of Nov.
+2020, see section on the Taxonomy for details of our approach.